-- Section 2 summarises the headline messages. - Section 3 sets out our key findings from our audit work in relation to the 2014/15 financial statements of the Authority. - Section 4 outlines our key findings from our work on the VFM conclusion.
+- Section 2 summarises the headline messages. - Section 3 sets out our key findings from our audit work in relation to the 2015/16 financial statements of the Authority. - Section 4 outlines our key findings from our work on the VFM conclusion.

 Our recommendations are included in Appendix 1.
-We have also reviewed your progress in implementing the prior recommendation and this is detailed in Appendix 2.
+We have also reviewed your progress in implementing prior recommendations and this is detailed in Appendix 2.